-Many people over-hype sleeping position to up-sell everything from the pillows they stock to deals they have done with bed suppliers.
-In our experience if you are sleeping well and not in pain there is no need to stress.
+Many people over-hype sleeping positions to up-sell everything from the pillows they stock to deals they have done with bed suppliers.
+In our experience, if you are sleeping well and not in pain there is no need to stress.

 If you are waking up with pain however please keep reading as we have a few tips for you.

 One very common type of headache is a “cervicogenic” headache.
 This means a headache which is caused by dysfunction in your neck.
 Patients frequently wake up with a headache which eases throughout the day.

 In this instance, it may be useful to review your pillow height.
 Joints are at their happiest when they are in a neutral position.
 So if you stack your pillows too high or too low and end up sleeping with your head at a strange angle it can definitely increase your chance of waking up sore.

 The best way to determine if your pillow is the right height depends on whether you lay on your side or your back and is different in each case.